The Yellow House (Washington, D.C.): Description

+Legacy

 The Yellow House was located across from where the Hirshhorn Museum and Sculpture Garden stands today.
 The private prison was in use as a waystation of the interstate slave trade from 1836 to 1850.
 During his one term in the U.S. Congress, Abraham Lincoln recorded that he could see the building from the U.S. Capitol.
 A few years earlier, Solomon Northrup, a victim of kidnapping into slavery, could see the Capitol from his cell in the Williams' dungeon.